dconstruct-tech/dash-sdk/docs/dash-auto/autonomy-client-v2.md

 After creating/loading an existing a project, you will be taken to the *Map Selection Screen*.
 This screen allows you to select the map which relates to your deployment location.
 After selecting your map, you can begin to deploy your robots.
 Maps can be sorted by whether they are coloured or not.

 ## **4. Main Menu**
-This is the main hub of all things *d.ASH Nav*.
+This is the main hub of all things *d.ASH Ops*.
 Everything concerning deployment of your robots can be found here.

 ## **4.1 Top Menu**
 The top bar contains several crucial pieces of information, such as which part of the deployment process you are currently in and actions that you can perform in each part of deployment.
 In the *Main Menu*, options to manage your projects and browse through available maps are available.
 The arrows indicate the proper flow of how a deployment should be run.